 During the beta exam period immediate scoring is not available.
 Scores are dependent on enough people taking the beta exam.
 Therefore, scores may take up to 24 weeks following the launch of the beta exam.
 The more test takers participate in the beta exam period, the faster the exam cut score will be determined and scores can be provided.

-CCSs are skilled in classifying medical data from patient records, generally in a hospital setting.
+CCSs are skilled in classifying medical data from patient records, often in a hospital setting but also in other healthcare settings.
 These coding practitioners:

-Coding accuracy is highly important to healthcare organizations, and has an impact on revenues and describing health outcomes.
-In fact, certification has become an implicit industry standard.
-Accordingly, the CCS credential demonstrates a practitioner's tested data quality and integrity skills, and mastery of coding proficiency.
-Professionals experienced in coding inpatient and outpatient records should consider obtaining this certification.
+Coding accuracy is highly important to healthcare organizations because it has an impact on revenues and documentation of health outcomes.
+Accordingly, certification in coding has become an implicit industry standard.
+The CCS credential demonstrates a practitioner's tested skills in data quality and accuracy as well as mastery of coding proficiency.
+The CCS certification is a natural progression for professionals experienced in coding inpatient and outpatient records.>/p>

-Before submitting an application, carefully review the information contained in this guide.
+Before applying, carefully review the information provided in the Candidate Guide.
 It is the candidate's responsibility to ensure eligibility before submitting the application.
-Applicants who are determined to be ineligible and submit an ineligible application or request withdrawal of their application, will receive a refund of the application fee minus a $75 processing fee.
+Applicants who are determined to be ineligible and submit an ineligible application or wish to withdraw their application will receive a refund of the application fee minus a $75 processing fee.

-The CCS and CCA certifications are now included as one of the national certifications that may be submitted on the Demographic Information Form (DIF) as part of the data requirements for making application for Magnet Recognition Program® designation.
-You can view this information on the ANCC/Magnet Recognition Program page here (scroll down to "Selected Examples of National Certifications for Submission on the DIF" and click on the excel link).
+The CCS and CCA certifications are now included in the list of national certifications that may be submitted on the Demographic Data Collection Tool (DDCT) as part of the application for the Magnet Recognition Program® designation.
+You can view this information on the ANCC Accepted Certifications page.

 Member Price: $299